 In addition to these, there are similar results that can be produced using electronic discharge machining (EDM) or spark erosion.
 We use both approaches depending on the features and the type of metal being processed.
 Both processes are measured according to the PIA standards.

 The top row of 4 examples roughly corresponds to A3-B4 in flatness and finish, although you can see they are all uniform and without direction.
-We do not measure the flatness of the bottom row, since these are rough enough to potentially damage the very sensitive testing equipment.
+We do not measure the flatness of the bottom row, since these surface finishes are rough enough to potentially damage the very sensitive testing equipment.

 We use a simple measuring device called a gloss meter.
 It bounces a light off the surface of a sample, at different angles depending on the Ra value being tested.
 The measurement values are called gloss units or GU.
 The black glass standard is rated as 100, so measured gloss units from a target part are compared to this reading.

 From these gloss readings it’s then possible to describe a surface as high-gloss, semi-gloss, matte or flat.
-Taken together with a PIA mold surface number, this is the information that we need to texture your mold tools so you get the finished parts that you want.
+Taken together with a PIA mold surface number, this is the information that we need to texture your mold tools so you get the finished injection molded parts that you want.

 Are you ready to make your prototype or part?